 Seville Cathedral — Largest Gothic Church in the World

-The magnificent Seville Cathedral is the largest Gothic church in the world and third largest church overall in Europe after St Peter’s in the Vatican and St Paul’s in London.
+The magnificent Seville Cathedral is the largest Gothic church in the world and the third-largest church overall in Europe after St Peter’s in the Vatican and St Paul’s in London.
 The official name is La catedral metropolitana de Santa María de la Sede (Cathedral of Saint Mary of the See).
 In contrast to the larger churches, it is actually a bishop’s seat and thus has been the largest cathedral in the world for more than 500 years.

 The basic layout of Seville Cathedral is a large rectangle with five aisles and a non-protruding transept.
-The inside measurements of the Gothic cathedral are 126 m in length, 83 m in width and a height of 37 m in the transept and central nave.
+The inside measurements of the Gothic cathedral are 126 m in length, 83 m in width, and a height of 37 m in the transept and central nave.
 The total area of the building is 23,500 square meters.

 The choir and high altar form an intimate chancel enclosure at the center where high mass is said daily.
 Chapels line the sides while the vestries and chapter house are masterpieces of the Renaissance.